-We find a small positive, but statistically insignificant impact of military service on wages at mid-career (ages 35-42).
-This is similar to recent findings on the effects of peacetime conscription in Britain (Grenet et al., 2011) and West Germany (Bauer et al., 2009), and also to recent estimates of the effect of military service on Vietnam era draftees at age 40 (Angrist, Chen and Song, 2011).
+We find a small, positive, but statistically insignificant impact of military service on wages at mid-career (ages 35-42).
+This is similar to recent findings on the effects of peace-time conscription in Britain (Grenet, Hart, and Roberts 2011) and West Germany (Bauer et al. 2012), and also to recent estimates of the effect of military service on Vietnam era draftees at age 40 (Angrist, Chen, and Song 2011).
 The small average effect, however, represents an average of a larger positive effect for men with only a primary education (about one-half of the early labor market entrants in the cohort) and a zero effect for better-educated men.
-The positive impact on the low-educated subgroup is partially explained by the fact that enlistees with initially low education acquire more education than non-enlistees.
-They also work in somewhat better-paying industries and occupations.
+The positive impact on the low-educated subgroup is partially explained by the fact that enlistees with initially low education acquire more education than nonenlistees.
+They also work in somewhat better paying industries and occupations.
 We conjecture that the higher schooling and occupational outcomes may be due to basic skills and occupational training received in the military, though we have no direct data on the extent of this training.
-Low-educated veterans have, if anything, slightly higher long-run probabilities of private sector employment than non-veterans, providing no indication of the elevated criminal propensities found by Galiani et al. (2011) for Argentine veterans.
+Low-educated veterans have, if anything, slightly higher long-run probabilities of private sector employment than nonveterans, providing no indication of the elevated criminal propensities found by Galiani, Rossi, and Schargrodsky (2011) for Argentine veterans.